eFax Blog

 Some of the most developed global business centers rely heavily on faxing, but conventional fax machines are falling out of favor.
 You can take advantage of all the benefits of faxing without buying any new equipment.
 All you need is a computer, tablet or mobile device and a reliable internet connection and you are ready to get started with online faxing.

 If you’re looking for a trusted, proven online fax service, eFax should be at the top of your consideration set. eFax offers secure online faxing to ensure all of your faxes make it safely to their destination without falling into the wrong hands.
-Plus,
+Be it faxing tax forms or any other confidential information you can trust eFax.

 eFax offers you value-added features like free online storage of all your faxes, so you’ll never lose track of important faxes again.
 You can use eFax on multiple devices, including computers, tablets and mobile devices, and even fax directly from your email.